Script Examples

 Comment lines start with a semi-colon character ( ';' ).
 Each keyword line must be on a single line - no carriage returns are supported.
 (The "Message=" line in the example above has wrapped round for display purposes only.)

-Other than a requirement for the counter integer ( '[1]' etc.) to be the first line of any section, you can normally enter the other keyword lines in any order - the Web Update Wizard determines when the actions implied by each keyword line should be executed.
+Other than a requirement for the counter integer ( '[1]' etc.) to be the first line of any section, you can normally enter the other keyword lines in any order - the Software Update Wizard determines when the actions implied by each keyword line should be executed.

-You do not have to delete sections after each user has downloaded the updated file version, although you can do so in order to keep the script file size down (bearing in mind it will be downloaded each time Web Update Wizard runs).
+You do not have to delete sections after each user has downloaded the updated file version, although you can do so in order to keep the script file size down (bearing in mind it will be downloaded each time Software Update Wizard runs).
 Sections which have already been completed will be ignored at the client computer end.

 The sections must be ordered oldest to newest down the file, as shown in the example above.
 That is, the sections must be numbered and sorted in ascending order from top to bottom of the file.